A perfect indoor gardening activity for the cold winter months. Grow and eat fresh sunflower sprouts with your kids!

 Dump into a colander until they sprout- keep damp by spraying with tap water.
 Once they begin to sprout a tiny white tail, they are ready.

 Spray with a spray bottle to keep it damp.
-After two days, remove the paper tower.
+After two days, remove the paper towel.
 After 5-6 days, you’ll have sunflower lettuce!

 We also eat the sprouts in sandwiches or on top of some crusty bread.
 This one has cream cheese, avocado, and tomatoes, with sunflower sprouts on top!